 Pro: Easy to Keep Clean

 TPO is relatively simple to clean and maintain.
-To keep it clean and reduce debris buildup, use a non-abrasive cleaner and a pressure washer set to the lowest setting, clean with a gentle scrub brush, and then rinse.
+To keep it clean and reduce debris buildup, use a non-abrasive cleaner and a pressure washer set to the lowest setting.
+Clean with a gentle scrub brush, and then rinse.
 Since TPO is popular in neutral colors, it can help create a cleaner, neater look for buildings when properly maintained.
-You may also be able to get TPO in a darker shade for a more discreet rooftop to fit your building’s aesthetic.
+TPO may also be available in a darker shade for a more discreet rooftop to fit your building’s aesthetic.